lopezdsr/sql-query/sqlref/timeseries_functions_artifact.md

 **TIME_SERIES(String, String)**
 Output: DoubleTimeSeries
 Creates a DoubleTimeSeries that does not use a [TRS](/docs/services/sql-query?topic=sql-query-TRS).
-The resulting timeticks are unitless, and there is no start time.
+The resulting timeticks are unitless, and no start time exists.
-- The first parameter specifies the name of a table column containing numeric data that represents the timeticks of the observations.
+- The first parameter specifies the name of a table column that contains numeric data that represents the timeticks of the observations.
-- The second parameter specifies the name of the table column containing data of type Double that represents the values of the observations.
+- The second parameter specifies the name of the table column that contains data of type Double that represents the values of the observations.

 **TIME_SERIES_WITH_TRS(String, String, TRS)**
 Output: DoubleTimeSeries
 Creates a DoubleTimeSeries that uses a custom [TRS](/docs/services/sql-query?topic=sql-query-TRS).
-- The first parameter specifies the name of a table column containing numeric data that represents the timeticks of the observations.
+- The first parameter specifies the name of a table column that contains numeric data that represents the timeticks of the observations.
-- The second parameter specifies the name of the table column containing data of type Double that represents the values of the observations.
+- The second parameter specifies the name of the table column that contains data of type Double that represents the values of the observations.
 - The third parameter specifies the name of the TRS that is to be associated with the time series.
 This TRS determines the granularity and start time of the time series timeticks.

 **TIME_SERIES_DA(DoubleArrayTimeSeries)**
 Output: DoubleArrayTimeSeries
 Creates a DoubleArrayTimeSeries that does not use a [TRS](/docs/services/sql-query?topic=sql-query-TRS).
-The resulting timeticks are unitless, and there is no start time.
+The resulting timeticks are unitless, and no start time exists.
-- The first parameter specifies the name of a table column containing numeric data that represents the timeticks of the observations.
+- The first parameter specifies the name of a table column that contains numeric data that represents the timeticks of the observations.
-- The second parameter specifies the name of the table column containing data of type DoubleArray that represents the values of the observations.
+- The second parameter specifies the name of the table column that contains data of type DoubleArray that represents the values of the observations.

 **TIME_SERIES_DA_WITH_TRS(String, String, TRS)**
 Output: DoubleArrayTimeSeries
 Creates a DoubleArrayTimeSeries that uses a custom [TRS](/docs/services/sql-query?topic=sql-query-TRS).
-- The first parameter specifies the name of a table column containing numeric data that represents the timeticks of the observations.
+- The first parameter specifies the name of a table column that contains numeric data that represents the timeticks of the observations.
-- The second parameter specifies the name of the table column containing data of type DoubleArray that represents the values of the observations.
+- The second parameter specifies the name of the table column that contains data of type DoubleArray that represents the values of the observations.
 - The third parameter specifies the name of the TRS that is to be associated with the time series.
 This TRS determines the granularity and start time of the time series timeticks.

 **TIME_SERIES_S(String, String)**
 Output: StringTimeSeries
 Creates a StringTimeSeries that does not use a [TRS](/docs/services/sql-query?topic=sql-query-TRS).
-The resulting timeticks are unitless, and there is no start time.
+The resulting timeticks are unitless, and no start time exists.
-- The first parameter specifies the name of a table column containing numeric data that represents the timeticks of the observations.
+- The first parameter specifies the name of a table column that contains numeric data that represents the timeticks of the observations.
-- The second parameter specifies the name of the table column containing data of type String that represents the values of the observations.
+- The second parameter specifies the name of the table column that contains data of type String that represents the values of the observations.

 **TIME_SERIES_S_WITH_TRS(String, String, TRS)**
 Output: StringTimeSeries
 Creates a StringTimeSeries that uses a custom [TRS](/docs/services/sql-query?topic=sql-query-TRS).
-- The first parameter specifies the name of a table column containing numeric data that represents the timeticks of the observations.
+- The first parameter specifies the name of a table column that contains numeric data that represents the timeticks of the observations.
-- The second parameter specifies the name of the table column containing data of type String that represents the values of the observations.
+- The second parameter specifies the name of the table column that contains data of type String that represents the values of the observations.
 - The third parameter specifies the name of the TRS that is to be associated with the time series.
 This TRS determines the granularity and start time of the time series timeticks.

 **TIME_SERIES_SA(String, String)**
 Output: StringArrayTimeSeries
 Creates a StringArrayTimeSeries that does not use a [TRS](/docs/services/sql-query?topic=sql-query-TRS).
-The resulting timeticks are unitless, and there is no start time.
+The resulting timeticks are unitless, and no start time exists.
-- The first parameter specifies the name of a table column containing numeric data that represents the timeticks of the observations.
+- The first parameter specifies the name of a table column that contains numeric data that represents the timeticks of the observations.
-- The second parameter specifies the name of the table column containing data of type StringArray that represents the values of the observations.
+- The second parameter specifies the name of the table column that contains data of type StringArray that represents the values of the observations.

 **TIME_SERIES_SA_WITH_TRS(String, String, TRS)**
 Output: StringArrayTimeSeries
 Creates a StringArrayTimeSeries that uses a custom [TRS](/docs/services/sql-query?topic=sql-query-TRS).
-- The first parameter specifies the name of a table column containing numeric data that represents the timeticks of the observations.
+- The first parameter specifies the name of a table column that contains numeric data that represents the timeticks of the observations.
-- The second parameter specifies the name of the table column containing data of type StringArray that represents the values of the observations.
+- The second parameter specifies the name of the table column that contains data of type StringArray that represents the values of the observations.
 - The third parameter specifies the name of the TRS that is to be associated with the time series.
 This TRS determines the granularity and start time of the time series timeticks.